bpbible/bpbible/README.txt

 BPBible

 BPBible is a flexible Bible Study tool made using the SWORD project, Python and wxPython.
-This is the fourth release of the software, so there may be a few problems still hanging around.
+While there are still rough edges, many people have found it useful.

 Website: bpbible.com